 There’s often clumsy communication gap between the two parties who need each other.
 Clients are sometimes overly demanding.
 In contrast, the client-designer relationship is nourished by empathy and understanding.
 Everyone has a right to make mistakes.
 Designers and clients are all in the same boat.

-Therefore, if you don’t tell a designer that something must be changed, they won’t know what’s bothering you.
+Therefore, if in communication with designers you don’t tell them that something must be changed, they won’t know what’s bothering you.
 Take time to carefully look at the first draft your designer hands you.
 Make a list of the corrections you would like to see, and recall all of them at the followup meeting.

 "I like it / I do not like it"